 To avoid the worst-case, “garbage in, garbage out” scenario with your CRM data, you need to focus on streamlining the process for your end-users.
 If you follow the six CRM data management best practices listed above, you will see more people using your CRM, and using it well.

-See how Introhive’s CRM automation platform can make an impact at your organization by requesting a demo.
+See how Introhive’s CRM automation platform can make an impact on your organization by requesting a demo.